coding-yogi/bombardier/docs/extractors.md

 # Extractors
 Extractors are basically post-processors which can parse the http response and can extract some relevant information from the reponse which then can be used in following requests.

-Extraction of information from the response can be done from 3 different waus
+Extraction of information from the response can be done from 2 sources
 1. From response body
 2. From response headers
-3. From existing variable in the map

 For extraction from `body`, there are mainly 3 types of extractors supported as of now